Ellen Dolly Peters: Activist

-In the 1940s, Peters' began speaking out about child labor, unsanitary living conditions, and racism.
+In the 1940s, Peters began speaking out against child labor, unsanitary living conditions, and racism.
 By 1946, when the Montserrat Trades and Labour Union (MTLU) formed, she joined the union and used her skill with debate to emphasize how the labor practices of the plantocracy abused the sharecroppers and workers on the island.
 Unlike many who were afraid to confront the economic ruling class, Peters relentlessly pursued fair labor practices and pay for workers and improvement in the conditions under which they worked.

 Recognizing that her outspokenness and gender would preclude her from running for public office, Peters put her considerable influence behind William Bramble, who would become Montserrat's first Chief Minister, when Bramble challenged then leader of the organization, Robert Griffith in 1951.
-Peters sided with Bramble in the quarrel, as she saw Bramble as a man of action with a plan to propel the country forward and deal with class inequalities.
+Peters sided with Bramble, as she saw Bramble as a man of action with a plan to propel the country forward and deal with class inequalities.
 Once Bramble attained leadership in the MTLU, he used the position as a springboard to political office and began vying for public office in 1952.

 Peters campaigned hard for Bramble to be elected and was known to have written many of his most notable speeches.
 When he won the election, Peters was acclaimed as the "king maker" and in 1954 was promoted to general secretary of the MTLU.
 She served in that capacity until her retirement in 1968.
 When she retired, Peters began working as a youth counsellor for the Social League of Catholic Women.
 In 1980, she was honored with the Order of Merit from the Montserrat Allied Workers' Union.
 In 1983, Peters received the British Empire Medal for her work as a trade unionist and the following year, was honored with the Pro Ecclesia et Pontifice for her services as a teacher and work for the church.